cdelashmutt-pivotal/gemfire-db-repl/gemfire-repl/README.md

 Currently this project is somewhat dependent on SQL Server, as the scripts for creating triggers and queue tables use TSQL.

 ## Build ##
-To assemble the replicator, call "mvn package" to create the "target/gemfirerepl-*-dist.zip" file which contains code, scripts, and a configuration file you can use to control the replication process.
+To assemble the replicator, call `mvn package` to create the `target/gemfirerepl-*-dist.zip` file which contains code, scripts, and a configuration file you can use to control the replication process.

 ## Run ##
-To use the replicator, extract the gemfirerepl-*-dist.zip file to the source server you want to replicate from, and modify the application.properties file to the proper settings for your database and GemFire server.
-Launch using the gemfirerepl.bat, or gemfirerepl.sh scripts.
+To use the replicator, extract the `gemfirerepl-*-dist.zip` file to the source server you want to replicate from, and modify the application.properties file to the proper settings for your database and GemFire server.

+You need to configure GemFire servers with regions that match the names of the tables you are replicating.
+These regions can be configured however you want, and as long as the names match the source table names exactly (case-sensitive), then the gemfirerepl will automatically send updates to those regions.

+Launch using the `gemfirerepl.bat`, or `gemfirerepl.sh` scripts.

-If you need to specify additional libraries for the java.library.path (SQL Server Integrated Authentication, for example), set the JAVA_LIBRARY_PATH environment variable before running gemfirerepl.bat or gemfirerepl.sh.
+If you need to specify additional libraries for the java.library.path (SQL Server Integrated Authentication, for example), set the `JAVA_LIBRARY_PATH` environment variable before running `gemfirerepl.bat` or `gemfirerepl.sh`.